jdevfullstack-tutorials/blinking-led-arduino/README.md

 it can be used for multi-tasking, that 1 second delay can be used by another mini-program.

+Now, talking about the initial code above, it will simply have blinking LEDs from right to left and the interval is 1 second.
+You can modify the code to blink at the same time or another pattern with rhythm by changing the delay at different parts.
+As you can see, you have the full control through your code, as long as you know how to modify it without breaking it.

 ## Related Project
 You may want additional information about the
 Arduino UNO board, the breadboard and another